 Take in the Diana Memorial Fountain, watch the open water swimmers in the Serpentine or just admire the lakeside views from one of the waterside cafés.
 Lancaster Gate, Hyde Park Corner and Marble Arch are among the closest Tube stations.

 Kensington Gardens and Holland Park, with its beautiful Japanese garden, are also well worth a visit.
-See if you can spot Prince Harry and Meghan or Kate and Wills and their dogs – they all live nearby in Kensington Palace.
+See if you can spot Kate and Wills and their dog, Lupo.
+They all live nearby in Kensington Palace.

 Wulf & Lamb in Chelsea is a great choice for veggies and vegans.
 It’s a relative newcomer to the London food scene but its 100% plant-based menu is taking the city by storm.
 The Pavilion Road restaurant welcomes dogs and if you pop in, I can heartily recommend the Chili “Non” Carne with cashew cream (£12.95).
 Delicious.